NathanBate/vue-list/README.md

 # @nathanbate/vue-list

-In custom code apps, I need to use lists all the time.
-So, I decided to write a reusable vue component in vue.
+When I write custom web apps, I need to use lists all the time.
+So, I decided to write a reusable vue component.

 ![A Picture of a Demo of vue-list](DemoImage.png "Demo") *Vue-List with demo data*